 While it might seem impersonal, gift cards ranked as the top wish-list item among gardeners.
-Whether it’s a gift certificate to a local nursery or an online retailer that carries unique, interesting plants, gardeners love gift cards.
+Gardeners love gift cards, whether to a local nursery or an online retailer carrying unique, interesting plants.
 Really.
 They won’t think you’re a lazy gift giver, we promise.
 In fact, we’re pretty sure you’ll win the gifting game this year if you present your favorite gardener with a gift card to one of the many retailers that carry Rozanne and Friends plants, like White Flower Farm, Plant Delights Nursery, or Bluestone Perennials.
 You can find a list of retailers that carry our plants here.

 Along with gift certificates for destinations, Helen Battersby of TorontoGardens.com suggests a coupon offering “Willing hands in spring and/or fall for those big, one-time seasonal jobs—plus, this gift could be free!”
 (Wouldn’t we all love an extra pair of hands in the garden?)